indexmod/indexmod-old/cairo-couture-collections.md

 othername: Other name
 venue: Red Square
 founder: Founder
-origin: a / an Russian
+origin: a / an international
 profession: writer based in Europe
 photo: This is sample for image caption
 photographer: Photographer